Azure VM Deployments

 To access the tracking URL, click an Azure VM deployment name in the Deployments view and then locate the Tracking URL property in the deployment details.

 Click the URL to open the Azure portal.
-The portal displays the overview page of the virtual machine scale set created for your StreamSets deployment.
-The overview page includes links to the VM instances and the resource group provisioned for the deployment, as follows:
+The portal displays the overview page of the Azure deployment created for your IBM StreamSets deployment, listing the resources provisioned for the deployment.

 Use the Azure portal to explore details about each resource and locate errors that might have occurred.

-The following topics provide brief tips on finding the most useful information about the provisioned resources.
-For more details about monitoring an Azure virtual machine scale set, see the Microsoft Azure documentation.
+The following topic provides brief tips on finding the most useful information about the provisioned resources.
+For more details about monitoring an Azure deployment, see the Microsoft Azure documentation.

 Instances

-In the overview page of the virtual machine scale set, click Settings > Instances.
+In the overview page of the Azure deployment, click the virtual machine scale set resource, and then click Settings > Instances.
 The Azure portal lists all VM instances provisioned for the deployment.

 Click an instance name to view specific details about the VM instance, including the public and private IP addresses.
 For example, the following image displays a sample VM instance details page: